CamelliaCommunity/wiki-articles/wiki/contributing/en.md

 include: Incomplete Pages
 ---

+> This page is outdated for the new wiki (alpha.camellia.wiki).
+Please only create a branch from a beta branch and then make a PR.
+Articles are in their own separate repository.
+{: .danger }

 ## Our Standards

 You want to help with this site and contribute?
 That's awesome!
 Let's get started with some basics.